kariya/brainfuck-hp50g/README.md

 ## TODO
-I'm considering another loop optiomization by register allocation.
+I'm considering another loop optimization by register allocation.

 Making 32 bit (non-thumb) version seems trivial, but I'd like to see difference of speed between 16 bit and 32 bit versions.